EBD-CREST/HuronFS/README.md

 --------------------------------------------------------------------------------------------------------------
 ### 1. build:
 just like other standard UNIX systems, using TCP/IP by default.
---enable-cci=yes --with-cci=CCI_DIR in configure to enable CCI
+--with-cci=CCI_DIR in configure to enable CCI

         ./bootstrap.sh
         ./configure